samuelaguilera/fresh-forms-for-gravity/readme.txt

 * Breeze.
 It doesn't support DONOTCACHEPAGE constant or filters to skip caching. **Check FAQ for a workaround.**
 * NitroPack.
 It doesn't support DONOTCACHEPAGE constant or filters to skip caching. **Check FAQ for a workaround.**

-CloudFlare and other proxies:
+Cloudflare and other CDN/proxies:
 -----------------------------

 This plugin will add appropriate HTTP header to pages with a Gravity Forms form to exlude the page HTML from caching when the web host setup allows it.

-By default CloudFlare doesn't cache the page HTML, it does only when you have configured it to "Cache Everything".
-In this case, after activating the plugin, you need to purge cache in your CloudFlare account or wait for cache expiration to let CloudFlare know the page must be excluded from caching.
+By default Cloudflare doesn't cache the page HTML, it does only when you have configured it to "Cache Everything".
+In this case, after activating the plugin, you need to purge cache in your Cloudflare account or wait for cache expiration to let Cloudflare know the page must be excluded from caching.

-Certain hosts like **WP Engine and Kinsta don't allow HTTP headers modification from WordPress side of things**, therefore CloudFlare support will not work for these hosts.
+Certain hosts like **WP Engine and Kinsta don't allow HTTP headers modification from WordPress side of things**, therefore Cloudflare support will not work for these hosts.

 Other proxy services should work in a similar way, but I don't have access to test any other proxy service.
 Feel to reach me if you want to provide me access to add support for your proxy service (documentation for the proxy would be required).

+Note for these cases (caching is done by an external service), Fresh Forms can just include the HTTP header when your web host allows it.
+Once the header is added, it's up to the CDN/proxy being used to obey the header and skip caching for the page.

 = Requirements =